Skip to content

 Two years of experience in the repair, construction, inspection, and maintenance of municipal sewer systems.

-Requires possession of a valid California driver�s license
+1. Possession of a valid California driver�s license.

 SUPPLEMENTAL INFORMATION